Gaza synagogue: Rediscovery and investigation

 Following Israel's capture of the Gaza Strip in the June 1967 Six-Day War, Asher Ovadiah carried out further excavations on the site for the Israel Department of Antiquities and Museums (IDAM) in August and September that year.
 By that time the mosaic of David had been damaged, with the loss of David's face and left hand.
 An industrial complex covering an area of up to 300 m2 west of the synagogue was also excavated; the structure had been destroyed by fire in antiquity; the excavator suggested that it was a dyeworks and dated to the 5th century.
 Ovadiah carried out more excavations in 1976 which discovered that the synagogue was built over an earlier building which had been destroyed in a conflagration.
 The work also found evidence that the synagogue had been burned in its final period of use.

 In 1974, the IDAM removed the mosaic featuring David and transferred it to the Israel Museum; three decades later the deputy director of IDAM was uncertain why the mosaic was removed, saying "Maybe there was an intention then to return it, but it didn't work out!
 I don't know why."
 The mosaic was kept in storage, away from public view until the 1990s; in 1992 the museum began preparing the mosaic for display.
 The mosaic was cleaned and the damaged area where David's head had been was replaced based on black and white photographs.

 When the Museum of the Good Samaritan near the Israeli settlement of Ma'ale Adumim in the West Bank opened in 2009 it featured mosaics from the Gaza synagogue near the entrance, and a replica of the David mosaic.

-Since c.
-2005, the Gaza synagogue was closed and Jews were not allowed to worship at the holy site.
-During the Israeli invasion of Gaza as part of the Gaza war, the Gaza synagogue was briefly used as a place of worship by soldiers of the IDF to pray amidst their invasion into Gaza, prior to the establishment of the Abraham Temple in November 2023.
+The synagogue was closed c.
+2005, and Jews were forbidden from worshipping at the site.
+During the Israeli invasion of Gaza as part of the Gaza war, the synagogue was briefly used as a place of worship by IDF soldiers, prior to the establishment of the improvised Abraham Temple in November 2023.